joe7575/techpack/README.md

   - output on a display
 - a Controller to be programmed in Lua
 - a Signal Tower node showing machine states
-- a Display node for text outputs of the Controller
+- a Display node for text outputs of the Controller (depends on display_lib & font_lib)

 TechPack supports the following mods:
 - Farming Redo (Harvester, Fermenter)